tryton/trytond/doc/views.rst

     * ``required``: Boolean to set the field required.

-    * ``mode``: Only for One2Many fields, it is a comma separated list, that specify the order of of the view used to display the relation.
-(Example: ``tree,form``)
+    * ``mode``: Only for One2Many fields: it is a comma separated list, that specifies the order of the view used to display the relation.
+(Example:
+      ``tree,form``)

     * ``completion``: Only for Many2One fields, it is a boolean to set the completion of the field.

-    * ``invisible``: The field will not be display, but it will fill cells in the table.
+    * ``invisible``: The field will not be displayed, but it will fill cells in the table.

-    * ``domain``: Only for One2Many, Many2One, Many2Many fields, it defines the domain that must be used when searching for relation records.
+    * ``domain``: Only for One2Many, Many2One, Many2Many fields, it defines the
+      domain that must be used when searching for related records.

 image
 ^^^^^

-Display a image.
+Display an image.

     * ``name``: the name of the image.
-It must be the name with the extension of an image from tryton/share/pixmaps/
+It must be the name with the extension of an image from ``tryton/share/pixmaps/``.

 separator
 ^^^^^^^^^

 Display a horizontal separator.

-    * ``string``: The string that will be display above the separator.
+    * ``string``: The string that will be displayed above the separator.

     * ``name``: The name of the field from which the description will be used for string.

 newline
 ^^^^^^^